stardustxdd/Miracle_Manager/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report your issue to help us to improve
-title: ''
+title: BUG
-labels: ''
+labels: bug
-assignees: ''
+assignees: DudeCool26

 ---